madetech/handbook/benefits/pension_scheme.md

 The workplace pension plan we use is a **relief at source** scheme.
 This means that pension contributions are taken _after_ tax has been deducted from your salary.

 As private pension contributions are tax-exempt, the income tax that has been paid on your contributions is claimed back when the money reaches your pension plan.
-When you choose to pay a certain amount of your monthly salary into the pension plan, 80% of that amount will be deducted from you net pay and the remaining 20% (representing the [basic rate of income tax](https://www.gov.uk/income-tax-rates)) will be claimed back by Royal London as tax relief.
+When you choose to pay a certain amount of your monthly salary into the pension plan, 80% of that amount will be deducted from your net pay and the remaining 20% (representing the [basic rate of income tax](https://www.gov.uk/income-tax-rates)) will be claimed back by Royal London as tax relief.

 ### Higher rate tax payer